Yuanxi-Li/PFF_Progression_Model/README.md

 # PFF_Progression_Model
 **Mathematical models for PFF Progression**

-**_Yuanxi Li, et al., Pathological α-synuclein spreading is predominantly determined by key subnetworks of connectome and risk genes associated with pathology spread._**
+**_Yuanxi Li, et al., Key Connectomes and Synaptic‐Compartment‐Specific Risk Genes Drive Pathological α‐Synuclein Spreading.
+Accepted by Advanced Scince, 2025._**

 Matlab was used for modeling and fitting, Python was used for visualizing figures.
 ****